jbetz-jhu/impart/README.md

-Investigators are faced with many challenges in designing efficient, ethical randomized trials due to competing demands: a trial must collect enough information to identify meaningful benefits or harms with a desired probability, while also minimizing potential harm and suboptimal treatment of participants.
+Investigators are faced with many challenges in designing efficient, ethical randomized trials due to competing demands: a trial must collect enough information to identify meaningful benefits or harms with a desired probability while also minimizing potential harm and suboptimal treatment of participants.
 Satisfying these competing demands is further complicated by the limited and imprecise information available during the design of a study.